sserov/telegram-digest/CRON_SETUP.md

 - `0 22 * * *` - Every day at 10:00 PM (current)
 - `0 18 * * 1-5` - Weekdays at 6:00 PM
 - `0 12 * * 0` - Every Sunday at noon

-## Alternative: launchd (macOS Recommended)

-For macOS, launchd is more reliable than cron.
-To migrate:

-1. Create plist file: `~/Library/LaunchAgents/com.sserov.telegram-digest.plist`
-2. Use `launchctl load/unload` to manage

-See macOS documentation for details.